jasiskis/npm-dep-tree/README.md

 ### Finagle and Flint
-As the fetching the dependency tree is a process that takes some time and involves many request i choose tho use Finagle as http client, and flint as the http server (which is based on top of finagle).
+As the fetching the dependency tree is a process that takes some time and involves many external interactions I decided to use Finagle as the http-client, and flint as the http-server (which is based on top of finagle).

 Given its async nature, it would fit this application well as it would benefit of fetching the dependencies async and in parallel.